Conservation and Ecosystem Management

 Course content

-You will study biodiversity and conservation in the context of a range of UK ecosystems including woodland, grassland and moor.
+You'll study biodiversity and conservation in the context of a range of UK ecosystems including woodland, grassland and moor in this master's in Conservation and Ecosystem Management.

 You'll develop practical skills in habitat assessment and species identification.
-You will also expand your academic understanding, contribute to relevant research and meet local practitioners.
+You'll also:

-The course is suitable for graduates with a background in ecology, biology and environmental science, but also for people with an interest in wildlife who are seeking a career change towards conservation, habitat management or ecological consultancy.
+This master's in conservation is suitable for graduates with a background in ecology, biology and environmental science.
+It would also suit those with an interest in wildlife who are seeking a career change towards conservation, habitat management or ecological consultancy.

 Information for international students